andens/vue-dnd-list/README.md

 The `orientation` property determines whether the list is horizontal (`x`) or vertical (`y`).

-The `transitionName` property sets the `name` property of the internal `transition-group`.
+The `transitionName` property sets the `name` property of the internal `transition` elements.
 Default to `dnd-list`.

 The `listItemClass` property defines a class that is applied to the element that wraps individual list items.
 Defaults to `dnd-list-item`.
 This class is also applied to the helper item.

 The `helperItemClass` property defines a class that is applied to the helper wrapper element.
 Defaults to `dnd-helper-item`.

-The `itemKeyProperty` property tells `vue-dnd-list` what property of items in `v-model` to use as key in the transition-group.
+The `itemKeyProperty` property tells `vue-dnd-list` what property of items in `v-model` to use as key in the rendered HTML.
 Defaults to using the item index as key.

-The `helperItemKey` property is the key to use for the helper item in the transition group.
+The `helperItemKey` property is the key to use for the helper item.
 Defaults to `-1`.

 The `activationDelay` property specifies a delay until sorting is activated after starting to drag.
 If `activationDistance` is also specified, `activationDelay` takes precedence.